vatpac-technology/sops/docs/events/worldflight/Aerodromes/sydneydep.md

 During PROPS, maximum use of runway **07/25** should be utilised to enable an east/westbound split between taxiway **Golf** and the runway.

 SMC West should protect the **Alpha 2** rapid exit and utilise taxiways **Yankee** and **Juliet** as a second path for aircraft when **Golf** and **Alpha** are already occupied.
 Be careful taxiing outbound aircraft south of **Juliet** while an aircraft is landing on runway 34L, as they will plan to vacate via **Alpha 2**.

+### A388 Taxi Routes
+The YSSY `Aerodrome Ground Movement Chart` specifies taxi routes for A388 aircraft.
+These must be **disregarded** for the event, and standard taxiways must be used for A388 aircraft to facilitate orderly flow of traffic.

 ## Tower Control (ADC)
 ### OzStrips